Parthmandale/Autonomint-Retrospective-WriteUp/readme.md

 #### How to find it next time:
 - Be more mindful when any calculations occurs and by default think it is incorrect, and then take different edge case examples in order to find if it gives the expected output or not

+## [H-4-281] - Using wrong noOfLiqudiations when storing LiquidationInfo in the other chain

+#### Core problem:
+- wrong variable is is been sent inorder to update the states. `noOfLiquidations` is used instead of `omniChainData.noOfLiquidations.` in here. when the LiquidationInfo data is returned to `Borrowing::liquidate`, so it can be sent to the other chain to update the data, the `noOfLiquidations` value of the chain where the liquidation is occurring is used as index to update in the other chain instead of using `omniChainData.noOfLiquidations`.
+Impact due to this is - `LiquidationInfo` across chains will be inconsistent, and could be lost in some cases.
+Part of liquidation earnings of CDS depositors who opted for liquidation will be lost.

+#### What steps lead the auditor to find this bug?
+- checking each and every variable this is being used in order to update the things, and also knowing what does the meaning and difference between all the variables are.

+#### What question he posed that lead him to this bug?
+- he knew the no. of liq from each chain will be different from no. of liq globally, so if a wrong input var is used to update something, then things are going to have bad impact.

+#### How to find it next time:
+Just be mindfull what is meaning of each var and whether it should be used in certain places or not.

+## [H-5-52] -

+#### Core problem:
+#### What steps lead the auditor to find this bug?
+#### What question he posed that lead him to this bug?
+#### How to find it next time: